The best places to live in Dubai

 Built around a man-made marina, and set one road back from JBR, Dubai Marina is a popular residential area of high-rise apartment blocks, some with great views of the Palm.
 Several hotel apartment towers can also be found here offering serviced accommodation for short- or long-term lets.
 Prices are average and availability is good, though expats looking to move to this area should be aware that accommodation here is almost solely in the form of apartments.
 There is great metro access and good views, and while it still close to the sea, it is quieter than JBR.

 Dubai International Financial Centre (DIFC) and Downtown

 Downtown Dubai is home to the Burj Khalifa, the highest building in the world.
 This is a fairly new and modern area built for mixed use; residential apartment towers are mixed in with office blocks and hotels.
-Prices are medium to high, but the build quality is normally very good.
+Prices are medium to high, but the build quality is normally exceptional.
 It's well suited to hip and trendy high-flyers.
 For those families moving here with children, Hartford International School is nearby, just south of the neighbouring Dubai Design District.

 Fauna and flora in Dubai

 An Emaar development known as Emirates Living comprises a number of different developments, all built close to the Emirates Golf Course.
 The Springs is a villa-style development in 15 phases, a two-bedroom unit being the smallest.
 The Lakes and The Meadows are home to large villas of up to five and seven bedrooms respectively.
-All the communities share parks, pools and, in some cases, basketball courts.
+All the communities share parks, pools and, in some cases, even basketball courts.
 They're great for families or people with pets.
 Rentals are reasonable, except for The Meadows, which remains very sought-after.

 Dubai Silicon Oasis, Victory Heights, Motor City and Arabian Ranches